Newspaper Page Text

 August fourth tragedy, was the

-star witness for fhe prosecution
+star witness for file prosecution

 positively identifying the defend

-ant as the man,
+ant as tty man.

-At fhe same time, Peterson,
+At file same time.
+Peterson,

-world war veteran. wounded after
+world war veteran, wounded after

-his meturn to Birmingham for a
+his seturn to Birmingham for a

 preliminary hearing by Dent Wil